grafana/grafana/docs/sources/visualizations/time-series/_index.md

 Use this option to transform the series values without affecting the values shown in the tooltip, context menu, and legend.

-- **Negative Y transform -** Flip the results to negative values on the y axis.
+- **Negative Y transform -** Flip the results to negative values on the Y axis.
 - **Constant -** Show first value as a constant line.

 ## Axis